 How to spot a malicious smartphone app

-OVER 300,000 Android smartphone users downloaded various apps posing as QR code scanners, document scanners, and cryptocurrency apps that turned out to be malware.
+OVER 300,000 Android smartphone users have downloaded various apps posing as QR code scanners, document scanners, and cryptocurrency apps that turned out to be malware.

 These apps bypassed detection by the Google Play app store as the malicious intent of the apps is hidden and only begins after installation.